Applications may be submitted through Handshake beginning Wednesday, April 10, 2019

 - Selected students and the organizations they work with will be required to submit feedback forms at the end of the internship experience

-- Students are strongly encouraged to bring their resume and cover letter to CareerLAB for review before submitting their application
+- Students are strongly encouraged to bring their resume and cover letter to CareerLAB or The Writing Center for review before submitting their application.

-- Students will be notified of selection by Wednesday, March 23, 2018.
+- Students will be notified of selection status before the end of April

 - These awards are designed to fund substantive summer experiences that involve full-time commitments over an 8-12 week period.

-- These awards may not be combined with other funding from Brown, such as UTRAs, Voss Fellowships, IBES ENVS Concentrator Summer Research & Internship Awards, Royce, or Link awards.
+- These awards may not be combined with other funding from Brown, such as UTRA, Voss Fellowships, IBES ENVS Concentrator Summer Research & Internship Awards, Royce, or Link awards.